cecilegaudron/outscape-game/README.md

 LINK TO THE HOSTED DOCUMENT - TO BE COMPLETED

 ### Logo
-The logo was created by me.
+The logo is created by me.
 It represents a key, which is one of the symbols of escape games, along with the padlock.
 As the game is played outside, a skyline of the most representative buildings of the city of Berlin are arranged on the key.
 The punchline "The great escape" can be added to the logo on some communication supports to bring an added value.

 ### Fonts